-Note: Standard errors clustered by group.
+Note: Cell entries are OLS coefficients with clustered standard errors in parentheses.
+Standard errors clustered by group.
 Dependent variable is the individual's average number of influence votes.
-Excluded category is 3F groups.
+Excluded category is 3F groups. $M{DV} = 0.99, SD = 1.17$

 In the 1F groups, we find that for men, better individual performance on the task is correlated with being ranked as more influential in group deliberation.
-The negative coefficient on task performance tells us that for every point closer to the correct answer, the average number of influence votes received by men increased by 0.29.
-However, women receive none of these positive returns for task performance.
+The negative coefficient on task errors tells us that for every point farther from the correct answer, the average number of influence votes received by men decreased by 0.029.
+Put differently, a one standard deviation increase in errors reduces influence by approximately one-quarter of an influence vote.
+Conversely, men who do better on the task are rewarded with similar increased influence.
+However, women receive none of these positive returns for task performance or penalties for poor performance.
 The large negative coefficient for women highlights women's overall low levels of influence relative to men in the 1F condition, as we have already shown.
 Moreover, the interaction term between female and task performance indicates that task performance matters differently for men than for women.
-Here the positive interaction term suggests that 1F groups actually penalize women who are better at the task and reward women who perform comparatively poorly.
+Here the positive interaction term suggests that 1F groups nets out the main effect of task performance and that women who perform better on the task receive no reward.
+If anything, women who are better at the task might even be penalized.